Measurement of the Higgs boson production rate in association with top quarks in final states with electrons, muons, and hadronically decaying tau leptons at $\sqrt{s} =$ 13 TeV: Background estimation

 \subsection{Estimation of the ``misidentified leptons'' background}

 The background from misidentified leptons and $\tauh$ is estimated using the misidentification probability (MP) method~\cite{Sirunyan:2018shy}.
-The method is based on selecting a sample of events satisfying all selection criteria of the SR, detailed in Section~\ref{sec:eventSelection}, except that the electrons, muons, and $\tauh$ are required to pass relaxed selections instead of the nominal ones.
+The method is based on selecting a sample of events satisfying all selection criteria of the SR, detailed in Section~\ref{sec:eventSelection}, except that the electrons, muons, and $\tauh$ used to construct the signal regions are required to pass relaxed selections instead of the nominal ones.
 We refer to this sample of events as the application region (AR) of the MP method.
 Events in which all leptons and $\tauh$ satisfy the nominal selections are vetoed, to avoid overlap with the SR.

 An estimate of the background from misidentified leptons and $\tauh$ in the SR is obtained by applying suitably chosen weights to the events selected in the AR.
 The weights, denoted by the symbol $w$, are given by the expression: